Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-migration.md

-# Creating their first migration to create the tables and seed the database
+# Create and seed your database

 In this chapter, we'll learn how to use Entity Framework Core migrations to create our database schema and seed it with initial data.